 Once we have the sketches created, and attendees have had a chance to give their feedback and ask questions of the different groups, it’s time for the Mindset designers and UX Architects to go to work.
 We use a combination of Sketch and Invision to create and share our prototypes.
 Here, users can make comments and provide continuous feedback, getting us to a place where we can begin development.

 Now, traditionally, we may not think of “Implementation” as part of the design process, but to Mindset, it is.
-We design with the intention that the product will be built.
-Not following through with this implementation step will frustrate your users and not allow the business to realize the value of the newly designed tools.
+We design with the intent to build the product.
+Not following through with this implementation step will frustrate your users.
+It will not allow the business to realize the value of the newly designed tools.
 As we mentioned, Invision will help us test our prototype against user requirements and refine it until we have what we need.

 For RTDW participants, the design implementation process is the same as if it were an in-person design thinking deliverable.

 Using these best practices, Remote Design Thinking typically concludes within three weeks of kick-off.
 Further, it is for roughly the same price as in-person workshops.

 While Mindset prefers the face-to-face collaboration and dynamism native in standard Design Thinking workshops, the aforementioned process, tools, and learnings ensure RDTW can be complete without compromising the quality of the deliverables.
 Mindset has earned and enjoys a high-quality reputation with our clients (our Net Promoter Score is 80+).
 We will be candid if a Design Thinking scope is not ideal for remote delivery.

 With hundreds of enterprise apps delivered through Design Thinking, Mindset can apply the processes and best practices to help you create your next generation of business tools.
 Further, this is with input from your users throughout the process.